-In conclusion, the sub-committee agreed to proceed, in this situation of uncertainty, with both the single and multistock alternatives.
+In conclusion, the sub-committee agreed to proceed, in this situation of uncertainty, with both the single and multi-stock alternatives.
 This is consistent with the approach taken by the sub-committee for the blue whale case.
 For the multi-stock hypothesis the sub-committee agreed to use the five putative socks proposed in SC/66b/IA20.
 The two hypotheses are thus:

-- (1) single stock in entire North Pacific; and - (2) five-stock hypothesis: Japan coastal; North Pacific pelagic; Aleutian Gulf of Alaska; northeast Pacific migratory; and California coastal.
+- 1. Single stock in entire North Pacific

+- 2. 5-stock hypothesis:

+- o Japan coastal

+- o North Pacific pelagic

+- o Aleutian Gulf of Alaska

+- Northeast Pacific migratory

+- o California coastal

-Tentative simplified boundaries for the five-stock hypothesis are shown in Appendix 4.
+Tentative boundaries are shown in Appendix 4.
 These have been chosen with a view to facilitating the assignment of catches and abundance data to stocks.
 The proposed boundary between the North Pacific pelagic and Japan coastal stocks is far enough offshore that the coastal catches fall well within the area of the putative coastal stock.
-The subcommittee emphasised that using these boundaries for modelling purposes should not result in them becoming institutionalised, given concerns voiced within the subcommittee on the five-stock hypothesis itself.
+The sub-committee emphasised that using these boundaries as one plausible hypothesis for modelling purpose should not result in them becoming institutionalised.
+Also some members were concerned about the hypothesis.